mokyen/okyensourcesoftware/invariance.md

 Since the goal of RAII is to insulate the resource from direct manipulation, this necessitates that we use a class instead of a struct based on our previous discussion.

 *On a side note, I really prefer the term CADRe, or Constructor Acquires-Destructor Releases, as a better name for remembering RAII.
 It is just easier to remember the meaning.
-However, it's hard to change a term that's been around longer than the Super Nintendo.*
+However, it's hard to change a term that might have been around [longer than the Super Nintendo](https://www.stroustrup.com/bs_faq.html#:~:text=I%20held%20back%20the%20introduction%20of%20exceptions%20into%20C%2B%2B%20for%20half%20a%20year%20until%20I%20discovered%20RAII%20(1988).%20RAII%20is%20an%20integral%20and%20necessary%20part%20of%20the%20C%2B%2B%20exception%20mechanism) (or at least [older than the Nintendo 64](https://www.cardinalpeak.com/blog/raii-introduction), depending on your source).*

 ## Property of a Data Member that Must Be True